 According to Mt Cuba’s research report on wild hydrangeas, ‘Annabelle’ and ‘Grandiflora’ were naturally occurring cultivars first noticed, propagated, marketed, and sold in the early 1900s.
 Today, they’re everywhere—classic garden staples.

-A better way to grow hydrangeas
+A better way to grow hydrangeas: stick to fertile native options

 As you build your garden, choosing native hydrangeas is a simple way to make a positive impact.
 Avoid sterile cultivars whenever possible and opt for pollinator-friendly varieties.